Pass the Parcel

 Before the war Jim worked for the Gas Board, he went back to it after the war, remaining there until 1952.
 He then went to work at the Bricklayers Arms, which is a motive power depot for the maintenance and overhaul of steam locomotives.
 “While I was there,” said Jim, I worked on some well-known steam engines, like the Lord Nelson, King Arthur, West Country and also one of the first diesel electric trains named Deltic.”

-Building steam engines is a time-consuming hobby, each one takes about 12 months to build although Jim douse manage to get some time in for his other hobby, beer tasting at our local the Rayleigh Lodge and the British Legion!
+Building steam engines is a time-consuming hobby, each one takes about 12 months to build although Jim does manage to get some time in for his other hobby, beer tasting at our local the Rayleigh Lodge and the British Legion.

 Every now and then Jim will drop an object on the beer table wrapped in newspaper this is eagerly unwrapped and passed round for inspection, and of course, it is another mysterious and fascinating part of a steam engine.
 From time to time through the evening, this object will be picked up and respectfully turned in the hand.